Leveraging Competitive Analysis in Marketing

 The Purpose of Competitive Analysis

 There are a multitude of reasons that companies may undertake a competitive analysis but all of them tend to link back to this general purpose: to better understand themselves, their competitors and their future.
-While all three understandings are vastly important to businesses, they often require a variety of different tactics and research methodologies to find the answers.
+While all three understandings are vastly important to businesses, they often require a variety of different tactics and types of research methodologies to find the answers.
 As the competitive environment becomes increasingly crowded, understanding your brand’s position in the market becomes progressively more important in creating and maintaining a successful future.

-Crafting Your Analysis Template
+Crafting Your Market Analysis Template

 Companies of any size and industry can always benefit from gaining a better understanding of where they are in the market in comparison to both their direct competitor, businesses that offer a similar product or service, and indirect competitor, businesses that offer a different product or service from yours that could satisfy the same goal or problem.
 One way to collect and analyze this information is through a specific competitive marketing analysis called a SWOT analysis.
 A form of competitive intelligence, a SWOT analysis identifies an organization’s strengths, weaknesses, opportunities and threats related to their target market and direct competitors.
 In conducting a competitor analysis, we examine all elements of a brand’s marketing strategy, including their digital marketing, social media channels, SEO strategy, content marketing, website and general online presence to identify areas of strength or weakness in comparison to competitors.